Wide Area Augmentation System (WAAS)

 Difference in Accuracy

-The main benefit from the WAAS is greatly improved accuracy.
+The main benefit of the WAAS is a greatly improved accuracy.
 Traditional GPS is accurate to 15 meters (about 50 feet).
 WAAS-enabled GPS is accurate to less than 3 meters 95 percent of the time.

 Practical Consequences of the WAAS